For better online security, it’s safer to not create sites with the username “admin”.

 Log in with your new admin details …

-Choose the option to attribute all content owned by the old admin account and reassigned it to your new user, then confirm the deletion of the old admin account …
+Choose the option to attribute all content owned by the old admin account and reassigned it to the new user, then confirm the deletion of the old admin account …

 Change Admin Username Using A WordPress Plugin